DOGAN2010/AWS_DevOps_Projects/Project-120_  Continuous Delivery of Java Web Application with Jenkins and Tools/README.md

 ```
 - Then commit/push changes to our GitHub repository.

+- Next we w
-- Next we will create a new pipeline in Jenkins.
+- ill create a new pipeline in Jenkins.
 ```sh
 Name: vprofile-cicd-pipeline-docker
 Type: Pipeline